 Welcome back readers!
-To those of you who are new to my blogspot, my name is Natalia Mitat and I am an Oxford English graduate with a passion for exploring our language and sharing my findings with you all.
+To those of you who are new to my blogspot, I’m the language lover, an Oxford English graduate with a passion for exploring our language and sharing my findings with you all.
 Although I usually annotate difficult pieces of literature such as the beautiful Herman Melville by Moby Dick, this time I decided to change it up.

 In the past month of August, I decided to visit my mothers beautiful home country of Colombia, as a way to take a break from my rapid American lifestyle.
 Once I arrived back home to the states, I came to several realizations not only about my identity as a whole but the details that lie behind it.
 I was urged to share these conclusions with my readers not necessarily to share my thoughts on a challenging piece of literature or even to persuade you to visit the wonders that the world has to offer but instead to emphasize the importance of language and how it personally shapes us-starting with me.